seankoji/fe-dev-catchup-20170707/PITCHME.md

 ### Awaiting Deployment
 When:
 * DEV has released version on production
 * DEV has updated release calendar
 * DEV has sent release notes to stakeholders

 DEV move to **DONE**

+---

+### Done

+* Get a ticket from TODO
+* Help others with finishing their ticket
+* Pick up a ticket from developer playground